Geography of China

-Overview

 China has great physical diversity.
-The eastern plains and southern coasts of the country consist of fertile lowlands and foothills.
+The eastern plain and southern coasts of the country consist of fertile lowlands and foothills.
 They are the location of most of China's agricultural output and human population.
-The southern areas of the country (South of the Yangtze River) consist of hilly and mountainous terrain.
+The southern areas of the country (south of the Yangtze River) consist of hilly and mountainous terrain.
 The west and north of the country are dominated by sunken basins (such as the Gobi and the Taklamakan), rolling plateaus, and towering massifs.
 It contains part of the highest tableland on earth, the Tibetan Plateau, and has much lower agricultural potential and population.

-Demography

-Traditionally, the Chinese population centered on the Chinese central plain and oriented itself toward its own enormous inland market, developing as an imperial power whose center lay in the middle and lower reaches of the Yellow River on the northern plains.
+Traditionally, the Chinese population centered on the Chinese Central Plain, developing as a country whose center lay in the middle and lower reaches of the Yellow River on the northern plains.
 More recently, the 18000 km coastline has been used extensively for export-oriented trade, causing the coastal provinces to become the leading economic center.

 The People's Republic of China has an area of about 9600000 km2.
 The exact land area is sometimes challenged by border disputes, most notably about Taiwan, Aksai Chin, the Trans-Karakoram Tract, and South Tibet.
 The area of the People's Republic of China is 9596960 km2 according to the CIA's The World Factbook.
-The People's Republic of China is either the third or fourth largest country in the world, being either slightly larger or slightly smaller than the United States depending on how the area of the United States is measured.
+The People's Republic of China is either the third or fourth-largest country in the world, being either slightly larger or slightly smaller than the United States, depending on how the area of the United States is measured.
 Both countries are smaller than Russia and Canada and larger than Brazil.

-Physical Geography
+Physical geography

 Generalities

 The topography of China has been divided by the Chinese government into five homogeneous physical macro-regions, namely Eastern China (subdivided into the northeast plain, north plain, and southern hills), Xinjiang-Mongolia, and the Tibetan highlands.
 It is diverse with snow-capped mountains, deep river valleys, broad basins, high plateaus, rolling plains, terraced hills, sandy dunes with many other geographic features and other landforms present in myriad variations.
 In general, the land is high in the west and descends to the east coast.
-Mountains (33 percent), plateaus (26 percent) and hills (10 percent) account for nearly 70 percent of the country's land surface.
+Mountains (33 percent), plateaus (26 percent), and hills (10 percent) account for nearly 70 percent of the country's land surface.
 Most of the country's arable land and population are based in lowland plains (12 percent) and basins (19 percent), though some of the greatest basins are filled with deserts.
-The country's rugged terrain presents problems for the construction of overland transportation infrastructure and requires extensive terracing to sustain agriculture, but is conducive to the development of forestry, mineral and hydropower resources, and tourism.
+The country's rugged terrain presents problems for the construction of overland transportation infrastructure and requires extensive terracing to sustain agriculture, but is conducive to the development of forestry, mineral and hydropower resources, as well as tourism in the country.